For Seattle restaurants in the coronavirus era, the new normal is delivery and dread

 If you’re a restaurant worker who’s out of work, thank goodness for the city of Seattle’s temporary eviction ban — but right now, it’s only for 30 days or until this crisis ends, at which point nobody will be any less broke.
 We’re quite assuredly going to need more of that, as well as help with medical benefits and some emergency income assistance for you.
 Nonprofit organization Working Washington has set up a petition on these issues.

 Before any of this was visited upon us, chefs and owners were already struggling here.
 Seattle’s formerly wildly booming restaurant scene has been showing very visible signs of slowing, with the rate of closures rising.
 The increase in average annual sales per Seattle restaurant spiked to a high of 7.73% at the beginning of 2015; by the start of 2019, that figure had become a decrease of -0.2%.
-The rate for leasing retail space has gone up 36% in the last 10 years, while the cost of living has gone through the roof.
+The rate for leasing retail space has gone up 36% in the past 10 years, while the cost of living has gone through the roof.
 We’ve got brilliant top-tier chefs such as James Beard award-winning Matt Dillon pulling up stakes as indictments of the skyrocketing costs of doing business in our newly exorbitantly expensive city, along with the difficulty of just finding workers who can afford to live here.
-Local industry moguls Tom Douglas and Ethan Stowell closed some of their restaurants recently too, and independent mom-and-pop places have it even harder.
+Local industry moguls Tom Douglas and Ethan Stowell closed some of their restaurants recently, too, and independent mom-and-pop places have it even harder.
 Even if governmental powers-that-be step in right away with financial help for these businesses — which they should — it’s difficult to imagine that the assistance will be enough.
 This temporary shutdown of Seattle restaurants will be a final one for many places.

 THE HUMAN COST of coronavirus is terrifying to contemplate, and doing what we can to keep ourselves safe and healthy and alive is paramount.
 But Inslee says to think positive.
 “We are going to get through this,” he said.
 “We do have the ability to control our own destiny.”
 If we can somehow end up with the kind of universal health care that would’ve been extremely helpful right now, that’ll be positive.